apache/axis-axis2-java-rampart/modules/rampart-samples/README.txt

     - keys   - The keystore files that contains the keys used by the samples

 Please use Apache Ant with the build.xml file available in the top level directory to copy all jars and mars to required places.

-    - Please copy log4j.jar to AXIS2_HOME/lib directory before trying out samples.

-    - Please follow the instructions on endorsing the default JAXP implementation available in README.txt of this distribution before invoking Sample 08.(Issuing a SAML 2.0 Token)
+Simply execute the ant command with no arguments.

+AXIS2_HOME must be set as an environment variable for the ant command to copy the Rampart jars to AXIS2_HOME/lib.

+The policy samples each have an Ant target for both the client and server (SimpleHTTPServer from the Axis2 test suite) i.e. they need to run in separate shells from the samples dir.

+For example, in one shell (repeat for samples 1-9):

+ant -buildfile policy/build.xml service.01

+Then in another shell:

+ant -buildfile policy/build.xml client.01